skynet/astronomer-ee/docs/pages/guides/migrating-dags.md

   * Add supporting code/connections/variables/pool
   * Maybe just want to copy over all your DAGs vs. going one-by-one because it can be tedious
   * Maybe you have some issues w/ Python 2 to Python 3
+  * Plugins might be failing under the hood.
+Check webserver logs.